Domestic Violence & Orders of Protection

-The consequences of a a Plenary Order of Protection are serious for the respondent.
-A Plenary OP stays permanently on the Respondent's record.
-A violation of an OP case is a criminal Domestic Violence (DV) case.
+The consequences of a Plenary Order of Protection are serious for the respondent.
+A Plenary OP stays permanently on the Respondent’s record.
+A violation of an OP results in criminal Domestic Violence (DV) charge.
 Domestic Battery, one of the most common charges, is a felony.
 A Respondent on probation or out on bond, can face serious consequences for a just being charged with a DV.

 I represent both sides, whether at 555 West Harrison or DuPage County Courthouse.
 Everyone deserves solid, affordable representation.
-The alleged victim often receives assistance for non-lawyer advocates, but I offer careful, professional and personalized representation.
-The alleged perpetrator, typically has no free representation option in OP cases, and Public Defender in criminal cases.
+The alleged victim often receives assistance from non-lawyer advocates, but I offer careful, professional and personalized representation.
+The alleged perpetrator, typically has no free representation in OP cases, and a Public Defender in criminal cases.
 Please contact me for a free intake.

 You may qualify for an order of protection against a qualified individual if she or he harmed you or your dependent (child) or threatened to harm you.
 Harm can be physical, but also emotional or psychological.

 You can obtain an OP on an emergency or ex parte basis.
 This means that you do not have to give the respondent notice.
 If the court is satisfied that you are in danger, you will get an emergency OP in effect for 14 or 21 days, with a court date at the end.